The ALP miracle revisited: The ALP inflation

 where the running of the running of the spectral index, $d^2 n_s/d (\log{k})^2$, is set to be zero.
 If the running of the running is allowed to float, the above constraints will be slightly modified.
 However, according to Ref.~\cite{Cabass:2016ldu}, the preferred range of the running of running is biased to positive values, and its $2 \sigma$ lower bound reads $d^2 n_s/d (\log{k})^2 > - 0.001$.
 On the other hand, in our model, the running of the running takes only negative values for the parameters of our interest, and as long as it satisfies the above $2 \sigma$ lower bound, its effect on the running and $n_s$ is negligibly small.
 Therefore we can justifiably apply the constraints (\ref{eq:case1}) and \eq{crun} to our model, if we limit ourselves to the region with $d^2 n_s/d (\log{k})^2 > - 0.001$.

-We have numerically solved the inflaton dynamics using the potential \eq{V0}.
-We have set $n=3$ and $f = 10^7$\,GeV, and varied both $\theta$ and $\kappa-1$ around $0$.
-Unless otherwise stated, we fix $n=3$ hereafter.
-In Fig.~\ref{fig:ns}, we show the viable parameter region in the $(\kappa,\h)$ plane, where the red and blue regions correspond to the $1\s$ and $2\s$ of (\ref{eq:case1}) and \eq{crun}.
+{ We have numerically solved the inflaton dynamics using the potential \eq{app}, varying both $\theta$ and $\kappa-1$ around $0$.
+Here and in what follows $n=3$ and $f = 10^7\,$GeV are chosen as reference values, unless otherwise stated.
+As we shall see later, while larger values of $f$ are consistent with inflation and the CMB data, $f$ should be close to $10^7$\,GeV for successful reheating and explanation of dark matter. } In Fig.~\ref{fig:ns}, we show the viable parameter region in the $(\kappa,\h)$ plane, where the red and blue regions correspond to the $1\s$ and $2\s$ of (\ref{eq:case1}) and \eq{crun}.
 For simplicity we have not taken into account of the correlation between $n_s$ and its running.
-The left side of the viable region is bounded from above around $\theta \sim 0.02 (f/M_{pl})^3$, because we have imposed a condition $d^2 n_s/d (\log{k})^2 > -0.001$. {We have confirmed that the running of the spectral index tends to be larger than the conventional case because of the small e-folding number.} In the gray shaded region, $|\eta(\phi_*)| < 0.1$ is satisfied, where the curvature of the potential is so small that slow-roll inflation takes place.
+The left side of the viable region is bounded from above around $\theta \sim 0.02 (f/M_{pl})^3$, because we have imposed a condition $d^2 n_s/d (\log{k})^2 > -0.001$. {We have confirmed that the running of the spectral index tends to be larger than { the conventional case with $N_* = 50$ or $60$ } because of the small e-folding number.} In the gray shaded region, $|\eta(\phi_*)| < 0.1$ is satisfied, where the curvature of the potential is so small that slow-roll inflation takes place. { We note that the viable region lies in a tiny range of $\kappa$ for a fixed $\theta$, which requires some amount of fine-tuning of the parameters for successful slow-roll inflation.
+In the scope of this paper, we do not pursue the origin of such fine-tuning, but we note that a similar flat-top potential arises from extra-dimensional set-up~\cite{Croon:2014dma,Higaki:2015kta, Higaki:2016ydn}.}

 One can see that the viable region continues to larger values of $\kappa$ and $\h$.
 In the limit of large $\kappa-1$ and $\theta$, the inflation takes place around a saddle point, not the maximum.
 We do not consider this possibility further in this paper because successful reheating becomes so inefficient that the relic inflaton condensate exceeds the observed dark matter abundance.
 Note also that, in the limit of the saddle-point inflation, the inflaton mass during inflation is not directly related to that at the potential minimum, which breaks the link between low-energy observables and the inflaton parameters.

 Now let us evaluate the inflaton parameters at the potential minimum using the relation of \Eq{inv}.
 To avoid the confusion let us call $\phi$ the ALP when we discuss its properties around the minimum.
 The potential can be similarly expanded around the minimum as